isaacquayson/FLEET-PERFORMANCE-AND-DELIVERY-OPTIMIZATION-PROJECT/README.md

 - `Fuel_Cost`: Cost of fuel used
 - `Breakdown`: Indicator of whether a breakdown occurred
 - `Breakdown_Cost`: Associated cost if a breakdown occurred

 ---

-## Data Model

-The project uses a **simple, self-contained data model**.
-All analysis and visualizations are directly based on the single master data table.
-No external data sources or complex relationships are involved, making the file **easy to manage, portable, and efficient**.

----